 How Invisalign Works

-The Invisalign process starts with a digital scan of your teeth.
+These invisible, clear braces procedure starts with a digital scan of your teeth.
 Once we have charted the current positions of your teeth, we can design a sequence of steps that will move them into the desired configuration: a beautiful, straight smile.
 This sequence is sent to the Invisalign lab, where a series of aligners is manufactured for you.

-Then you can switch to your retainer to help stabilize your teeth in their new position.
+After the San Jose Invisalign treatment, you’ll wear a retainer to help stabilize your teeth in their new position.
 At first, you might wear your retainer as much as your aligners.
 Then you will only wear it at night.
 Finally, you’ll only wear it some nights to help keep your teeth in place.